-Vimeo • UX Design Lead • 2022
+Vimeo • Product Design Lead • 2022

 Powering product-led growth for Vimeo Enterprise